Workflow Management Guide: How to Manage Your Ecommerce Store

-- Search Engine Optimization implies applying the best on-page and off-page practices to grow organic traffic to your website, improve your eCommerce pages visibility, as they appear in the search results pages, to increase organic traffic.
+- Search Engine Optimization implies applying the best on-page and off-page practices to grow organic traffic to your website.
+It also includes improving your eCommerce pages visibility, as they appear in the search results pages.
+These are to increase organic traffic.
 Learn more about how you can optimize your eCommerce website’s SEO.

-- Search Engine Marketing refers to a set of tactics that promotes a website in both paid and unpaid listings in the search results pages.
-Basically your market manager will pay Google or Bing to list your website in the search result based on a set of well defined keywords that match your niche market
+- Search Engine Marketing refers to a set of tactics that promotes a website in both paid and unpaid listings on the search results pages.
+Basically, your market manager will pay Google or Bing to list your website in the search result.
+These are based on a set of well-defined keywords that match your niche market

-- Display Advertising are a set of advertising solutions, as banners, sidebars and other visual advertisements that appear on other websites to promote your business
+- Display Advertising is a set of advertising solutions that appear on other websites to promote your business.
+They include banners, sidebars, and other visual advertisements.

-- Affiliate Marketing refers to the content that is published on other websites and it can take the form of reviews, price comparison articles and testimonials.
+- Affiliate Marketing refers to the content that is published on other websites.
+It can take the form of reviews, price comparison articles, and testimonials.

-- Email Marketing presupposes creating a subscribers lists, launching newsletters campaign, sending notification emails for abandon cart actions, apply remarketing strategies to make users come back are the basic strategies you can adopt with email marketing.
-Because email marketing proved to be one of the most efficient tools for eCommerce business, we’ll talk more about it in the next chapter.
+- Email Marketing presupposes creating subscribers lists, launching newsletters campaigns, sending notification emails for abandon cart actions, apply remarketing strategies to make users come back.
+These are the basic strategies you can adopt with email marketing.
+Because email marketing proved to be one of the most efficient tools for the eCommerce business, we’ll talk more about it in the next chapter.

 Email Marketing Management

-Managing your email marketing campaign is an essential aspect of promoting your goods and services to your target audience and an efficient tool to send personalized offers without investing a big budget on advertising.
+Managing your email marketing campaign is an essential aspect of promoting your goods and services to your target audience.
+It’s an efficient tool to send personalized offers without investing a big budget on advertising.

-Every e-business can use email marketing campaigns to send newsletters, abandoned cart notifications and apply remarketing techniques to attract past customers back to your page and make them convert.
+Every e-business can use email marketing campaigns to send newsletters, abandoned cart notifications.
+Apply remarketing techniques to attract past customers back to your page and make them convert.

-Here are some facts that show why email marketing opens lots of opportunities to boost your sales in an efficient way, according to Forrester Research and campaignmonitor.com:
+Here are some facts that show why email marketing opens lots of opportunities to boost your sales in an efficient way.
+This is according to Forrester Research and campaignmonitor.com: